Moira, County Down: Transport

 Moira is well located in terms of infrastructure.
 It is served by Moira railway station, which is a stop along the Newry to Bangor line.
 The station was originally built by the Ulster Railway, which ran beyond Portadown and went to Armagh which line ought to be reopened.
 It is also located conveniently close to the M1 motorway, with Moira Roundabout serving as a major junction.
 The proximity of Moira to both Belfast and Lisburn has meant that it has become something of a dormitory town in recent decades.
 Moira is also situated directly along the main road to Lurgan, which creates considerable traffic jams, particularly during rush hour.
 The 51 bus service runs from Portadown to Belfast regularly, with several stops in the town.

 Moira is located approximately twenty miles from Belfast International Airport.

 Other Services and Activities

 Commerce

 The village primarily exists as a commuter town, however, such jobs as there are tend to be in the services sector, with much replication.
 Moira is also famed for McCartney's of Moira, a 140-year-old family butchers.
 The firm has repeatedly won national awards for food, including the Northern Irish and National Sausage Competition.
 In 2011 they also became Great Taste Awards 2011 Supreme Champion, among other accolades.
-The StillHouse and Pretty Marys are the two popular pubs in the town, and Wine and Brine and The Fat Gherkin are also popular food and drink establishments.

 Moira and specifically The Moira Drive Thru and Internet Cafe was also the filming location for Channel 4's award-winning Facejacker comedy program which had over 3,000,000 viewers.